bonfire-networks/CommonsPub-Server/README.md

-# CommonsPub Federated Server
+# ZenPub Federated Server

 ## About the project

-[CommonsPub](http://commonspub.org) is a project to create a generic federated server, based on the `ActivityPub` and `ActivityStreams` web standards).
+ZenPub is a flavour of [CommonsPub](http://commonspub.org), a project to create a generic federated server, based on the `ActivityPub` and `ActivityStreams` web standards).

 This is the main repository, written in Elixir (running on Erlang/OTP).